6 Signs They're Not Into You (And When to Back Off)

 Categories:

-In your eyes, they are the smartest, hottest, funniest thing on earth and your perfect soulmate – and damn it, all you want is for them to understand that!
+Love can be confusing.
+In your eyes, they are the smartest, hottest, funniest person on earth and your perfect soulmate.

-But in their eyes (and maybe other people’s) it’s getting kind of annoying.
-It’s getting embarrassing and you need to back off.
+But in their eyes (and maybe other people’s), it’s getting kinda annoying.

 You know when you see someone wearing headphones and they’re rocking out like the whole world is hearing the same thing?